 Product Feedback - Investigate, document and compile data on significant product problems, which can be used for potential product improvements and/or future product design input.
 Includes working with the various departments within the company resolving the problems identified.
 Actively participate in the new product development team(s) by assisting with testing, analysis and implementation of new products.

-Troubleshoot robotic systems, using knowledge of milking systems, microprocessors, programmable controllers, electronics, circuit analysis, mechanics, sensor or feedback systems, hydraulics, or pneumatics and software.
+Troubleshoot both conventional and robotic systems, using knowledge of dairy sciences, microprocessors, programmable controllers, electronics, circuit analysis, mechanics, sensor or feedback systems, hydraulics, or pneumatics and software.

-Disassemble and reassemble robots or peripheral equipment to make repairs such as replacement of defective circuit boards, sensors, controllers, encoders, and servomotors.
+Disassemble and reassemble components and/or peripheral equipment to make repairs such as replacement of defective circuit boards, sensors, controllers, encoders, or hydraulic.

-Perform preventive or corrective maintenance on robotic systems or components.
+Perform preventive or corrective maintenance on milking systems or components.

-Maintain service records of robotic equipment or automated production systems.
+Maintain service records of equipment or automated production systems.

 Install, program, update or repair programmable controllers, robot controllers, and end-of-arm tools.